KULL-Centre/_2024_cagiada_stability/README.md

 ### Extra
 #### License:

-The source code and model's parameters are licensed under the permissive Apache Licence, Version 2.0.
+The source code and parameters of model are licensed under the permissive Apache Licence, Version 2.0.

 #### Bugs:

-For any bugs please report the issue on the project [Github](https://github.com/KULL-Centre/_2022_functional-sites-cagiada) or contact one of the listed authors in the connected [manuscript](https://doi.org/10.1038/s41467-023-39909-0).
+For any bugs please report the issue on the project [Github](https://github.com/KULL-Centre/_2024_cagiada_stability) or contact one of the listed authors in the connected [manuscript](https://doi.org/).

 #### Citing this work:

 If you use our model please cite:

 Cagiada, Matteo, Sergey Ovchinnikov, and Kresten Lindorff-Larsen.
 2023.
-“Discovering Functionally Important Sites in Proteins.”
-Nature Communications 14 (1): 1–13. https://doi.org/10.1038/s41467-023-39909-0.
+“Predicting absolute protein folding stability using generative models.” add details upon publication.
 ```

 @ARTICLE{Cagiada2024-pe,